HieuNguyenVu/scully-personal-website/blog/tdd-test-driven-development.md

 ---
 title: '[Did-I-Miss]:　Test Driven Development'
-description: 'I failed at the process 3rd of a company in Singapore cause I don't understand correctly about TDD and how it should be.
-I failed but you don't need to be'
+description: "I failed at the process 3rd of a company in Singapore cause I don't understand correctly about TDD and how it should be.
+I failed but you don't need to be."
 date_start: '2022/04/08'
 date_end: '2022/04/08'
 published: true
 image: 'https://i.imgur.com/obXzV6h.png'
 header_image: 'https://i.imgur.com/bF64W2L.png'
-tags: ['Did-I-Miss', 'Vietnam', 'TDD']
+tags: ['Did-I-Miss','Vietnam','TDD']
 priority: 0
 link: '/blog/tdd-test-driven-development'
 slug: tdd-test-driven-development